Year 1 and 2

 Autumn Term

-During Term 2, the children will identify what is a ‘need’ or a ‘want’ when it comes to a house.
-In addition, the children will explore how different homes are needed for different people’s needs, as well as the affordability of different homes.
-Following this, the children will learn about what it means to be homeless and investigate whether homelessness is the same or different across different cities in the UK, thinking about challenges they may face.
-The children will learn about how charity work can make a difference to help people to survive homelessness and find out about the interesting work of UWE Bristol architect students who have recently engaged with a competition to provide solutions.
-As a result, the children shall consider how we can make a difference as brave change-makers.
+During Term 2, the children will identify what is a ‘need’ or a ‘want’ when it comes to a house Following this, the children will learn about what it means to be homeless and investigate whether homelessness is the same or different across different cities in the UK, thinking about challenges they may face.
+The children will learn about how charity work can make a difference to help people to survive homelessness and find out about the work that the Street Angels do.
+As Geographers, they will learn to name the countries in the UK and the capital cities.
+Children will learn about the differences between villages, towns and cities.